awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 **Linux VMs**
 + Enable Secure Shell \(SSH\) for remote access\.
 + Make sure that your host firewall \(such as iptables\) allows access to SSH\.
-Otherwise, you will not be able to access your instance after the migration is complete\.
+Otherwise, you won't be able to access your instance after the migration is complete\.
++ Make sure that you have configured a non\-root user to use public key\-based SSH to access your instance after it is imported\.
+The use of password\-based SSH and root login over SSH are both possible, but we do not recommend it\.
+We recommend the use of public keys and a non\-root user because it is more secure\.
+Your Linux VM won't have an `ec2-user` account created as part of the migration process\.
 + Make sure that your Linux VM uses GRUB \(GRUB legacy\) or GRUB 2 as its bootloader\.
 + Make sure that the root volume of your Linux VM uses one of the following file systems:
   + EXT2